LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 parameter in the constructor.
 The possible values are:

 ``"keep"``
-	The default behaviour: literal text with be output as it is.
+	The default behaviour: literal text will be output as it is.

 ``"strip"``
 	Linefeeds and the following indentation in literal text will be ignored::